alex-gutev/live_cells/README.md

 A mobile application may be terminated at any point when the user is not interacting with it.
-When it is resumed, due to the user navigating back to it, it should restore its state to the point where it was terminating.
+When it is resumed, due to the user navigating back to it, it should restore its state to the point where it was when terminated.

-In order for the state of cells to be restored `RestorableCellWidget` has to be used instead of `CellWidget`. `RestorableCellWidget` provides the same interface as `CellWidget` however it also restores the state of the cells, creating within its `build` method using the `cell(..)`.
+In order for the state of cells to be restored `RestorableCellWidget` has to be used instead of `CellWidget`. `RestorableCellWidget` provides the same interface as `CellWidget` however it also restores the state of the cells using `cell(..)` within the `build` method.
 Therefore all you need to do, for the most part, to make your widgets restorable is to replace `CellWidget` with `RestorableCellWidget`.